 I know that it isn't just speeding which can cause you to feel unsafe in your community.
-Drink and drug driving add to the danger on our roads and I have also had contact from many residents about reckless behaviour, including anti-social racing, modified loud exhausts, running red lights and overtaking without leaving enough room.
+I have had contact from many residents about the reckless behaviour of some motorists, including anti-social racing, modified loud exhausts, running red lights and overtaking without leaving enough room.